raunofreiberg/interfaces/README.md

 # Web Interface Guidelines

 This document outlines a non-exhaustive list of details that make a good (web) interface.
-It is a living document, periodically updated based on personal learnings.
+It is a living document, periodically updated based on learnings.
 Some of these may be subjective, but most apply to all websites.
 The [WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/) spec is deliberately not duplicated in this document.
 However, some accessibility guidelines may be pointed out.
+Contributions are welcome.
+Edit [this file](https://github.com/raunofreiberg/interfaces/blob/main/README.md) and submit a pull request.

 ## Interactivity